manish-raut/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/kubernetes.md

 Happy Helming!
 ```

+### Add yugaware repo
-### Add Yugabyte repo which has both yugayte and yugaware
+ Add yugabytedb repo which has both yugabyte and yugaware charts

 You can do this as shown below.